Lou Dobbs debunks his own claims of election fraud — after a legal demand from Smartmatic

-“There are lot of opinions about the integrity of the election, the irregularities of mail-in voting, of election voting machines, and voting software,” Dobbs told his viewers, before introducing Edward Perez, an expert with the nonprofit Open Source Election Technology Institute, to give "his assessment of Smartmatic and recent claims about the company.”
+“There are lots of opinions about the integrity of the election, the irregularities of mail-in voting, of election voting machines and voting software,” Dobbs told his viewers before introducing Edward Perez, an expert with the nonprofit Open Source Election Technology Institute, to give “his assessment of Smartmatic and recent claims about the company.”

-Perez then appeared in an apparently pre-taped segment, where he shot down various conspiratorial theories in response to questions from an off-camera, unidentified voice — not Dobbs’s.
+Perez then appeared in an apparently pretaped segment, where he shot down various conspiratorial theories in response to questions from an off-camera, unidentified voice — not Dobbs’s.

 The segment, it turns out, was in response to a 20-page legal demand letter that was sent this month by Smartmatic to Fox News Media.
-Similar letters went to Fox’s smaller competitors on the right, Newsmax and One America News Network.
-The letters demanded “a full and complete retraction of all false and defamatory statements and reports" aired by the network in its coverage of the Nov.
+Similar letters went to Fox’s smaller competitors on the right, Newsmax and One America News.
+The letters demanded “a full and complete retraction of all false and defamatory statements and reports” aired by the network in its coverage of the Nov.
 3 presidential election.

-Specifically, the company charged that: “Fox News has engaged in a concerted disinformation campaign against Smartmatic.
-Fox News told its millions of viewers and readers that Smartmatic was founded by [the late former president of Venezuela] Hugo Chávez, that its software was designed to fix elections, and that Smartmatic conspired with others to defraud the American people and fix the 2020 U.S. election by changing, inflating, and deleting votes.”
+Specifically, the company charged: “Fox News has engaged in a concerted disinformation campaign against Smartmatic.
+Fox News told its millions of viewers and readers that Smartmatic was founded by [the late Venezuelan President] Hugo Chávez, that its software was designed to fix elections, and that Smartmatic conspired with others to defraud the American people and fix the 2020 U.S. election by changing, inflating, and deleting votes.”

-Not only are these claims false, the company says, it only played a relatively minor role in this year’s presidential election, as a contractor for the election process in Los Angeles County, Calif.
+Not only are these claims false, the company says, it played only a relatively minor role in this year’s presidential election, as a contractor for the election process in Los Angeles County, Calif.

-In the legal letter, Smartmatic included multiple segments from Dobbs’s primetime show as examples of “false and defamatory statements/implications,” with some comments coming from Dobbs himself — Dobbs said on Nov.
-18 that the company is comprised of “left-wing radicals” — and others from guests like Giuliani and one-time Trump campaign attorney Sidney Powell.
+In the legal letter, Smartmatic included multiple segments from Dobbs’s prime-time show as examples of “false and defamatory statements/implications,” with some comments coming from Dobbs himself — Dobbs said on Nov.
+18 that the company consists of “left-wing radicals” — and others from guests such as Giuliani and onetime Trump campaign attorney Sidney Powell.

 Fox News confirmed to The Washington Post on Saturday that the fact-checking segment seen on Dobbs’s show Friday night will also air on “Justice with Judge Jeanine,” hosted on Saturday night by Jeanine Pirro, and “Sunday Morning Futures,” hosted on Sunday morning by Maria Bartiromo, on which Powell made many of the comments included in the complaint.
-(Smartmatic had demanded that the corrections “must be published on multiple occasions” and must be made during primetime shows, so as to “match the attention and audience targeted with the original defamatory publications.")
+(Smartmatic had demanded that the corrections “must be published on multiple occasions” and must be made during prime-time shows, so as to “match the attention and audience targeted with the original defamatory publications.”)

-OSET Institute did not respond to a request for comment but put out a statement praising Dobbs on Twitter and said it was “good on him” to “set the record straight.”
-Perez, the organization said, "was happy to help do so.”
+The OSET Institute did not respond to a request for comment but put out a statement praising Dobbs on Twitter and said it was “good on him” to “set the record straight.”
+Perez, the organization said, “was happy to help do so.”

-In the segment, Perez also clarified that Smartmatic is “for all intents and purposes,” a completely separate company from Dominion Voting Systems, another voting technology company that has faced unsubstantiated charges of wrongdoing.
+In the segment, Perez also clarified that Smartmatic is, “for all intents and purposes,” a completely separate company from Dominion Voting Systems, another voting technology company that has faced unsubstantiated charges of wrongdoing.
 In a Nov.
 12 appearance on Dobbs’s show, Giuliani claimed that Dominion is owned by Smartmatic; on Nov.
 16, Dobbs said that “Dominion has connections” to Smartmatic, while also claiming the since-denied theory that Smartmatic “had ties to” Venezuela’s Chavez.

 During Friday night’s fact-checking segment, the questioner asked Perez: “Have you seen any evidence of Smartmatic sending U.S. votes to be tabulated in foreign countries?”